An ex-patriate Australian living full-throttle in Big Sky Country until he “lays rubber all the way into Heaven!”

 While writing church leadership and Christian youth leadership curriculum, Grahame regularly teaches leadership classes and groups, including monthly MLA (Men’s Leadership Association) sessions and YLG (Youth Leadership Group) meetings.

-After Karen took several courses at Bethel University, the couple married in 1967 and immediately entered a Montana two-year ministry internship.
-The Nicolsons say, “It’s been a long internship; we’ve now been serving the Lord in Montana for well over 40 years!”
+After Karen took several courses at Bethel University, the couple married in 1967 and immediately entered a two-year ministry internship in Montana.
+The Nicolsons say, “It’s been a long internship; we’ve now been serving the Lord in Montana for well over 50 years!”

-Karen particularly enjoys working alongside her husband with high school and college-age young people, regularly engaging in regional church and youth ministries.
+Karen particularly enjoys working alongside her husband with high school and college-age young people, regularly engaging in regional church ministries.

-Karen’s significant culinary and hospitality gifts are widely recognized and eagerly received at her home kitchen and in leadership classes and groups, including monthly MLA (Men’s Leadership Association) sessions and YLG (Youth Leadership Groups).
+Karen’s significant culinary and hospitality gifts are widely recognized and eagerly received at her home kitchen and at events, including monthly MLA (Men’s Leadership Association) sessions and YLG (Youth Leadership Groups).

 Karen is musically gifted, so she and Grahame incorporate music into their activities, leading contemporary and / or traditional worship and singing duets and solos.